cldwalker/fda-events/README.md

 Clean project specific out:

     lein clean

 Optimized builds:

     lein cljsbuild once release

 For more info on Cljs compilation, read [Waitin'](http://swannodette.github.io/2014/12/22/waitin/).

-## License
+## For Developers

-Copyright © 2014 FIXME

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+To install/upgrade react-treeview:

+  bower install react-treeview

+Make sure react version used by react-treeview is compatible with one used by rum